“A Decade after the Women’s Health Initiative scared the h_ll out of women!”

 Unfortunately, we are still only recommending it for symptomatic menopausal women.
 The two-thirds of women who don’t have hot flashes, night sweats, etc. aren’t currently encouraged to go on HRT.
 Something many of us hope will change.
 All women that take HRT live longer than women who don’t, a fact for over 50 years.

 Estrogen is the hormone that treats the symptoms and progesterone is necessary to prevent uterine cancer.
-Since the women taking estrogen alone in WHI had no increase in breast cancer, it appears that progesterone is the troubling hormone (needed only in women have their uterus).
+Since the women taking estrogen alone in WHI had no increase in breast cancer, it appears that progesterone is the troubling hormone (needed only in women who have their uterus).
 Research is underway to figure out if specific types of progesterone are better than others (natural, bio-identical, synthetic, compounded etc).

 Hormones have other benefits besides eliminating hot flashes.
 They help maintain strong bones, reduce the risk of heart disease and reduce the risk of increased cholesterol (if you’re young).
 Hormones help with vaginal dryness, delay the changes of aging in your hair, nails, and skin.
 The benefits of hormones on the bladder and it’s function are mixed.
 For some reason, women in WHI also had a reduced risk of colon cancer that was not related to increased surveillance.